 A: The constant bombardment of phone calls.

-What is the most important one dispatcher needs to know in order to do his / her job?
+Q: What is the most important thing a dispatcher needs to know in order to do his / her job?

 A: Being a dispatcher can be very frustrating.
 Don’t get too worked up with it.

-What would you advise inexperienced drivers?
-Do you explain them what is your job exactly?
+Q: What would you advise inexperienced drivers?
+Do you explain to them what your job is exactly?

 A: I don’t really advise them, my job is not exactly rocket science.
 New drivers are usually familiar with the basic logistics of it.

-Do you think it would be a good idea that the dispatcher sits down with the drivers and explains them what happens in the business / the chain of events?
+Q: Do you think it would be a good idea for the dispatcher to sit down with the drivers and explain to them what happens in the business / the chain of events?

-For many drivers the dispatcher is the person they communicate with the most while working.
-Do you think you (the dispatcher) should treat them like family / care about them in that way so it’s easier for both parties?
+Q: For many drivers, the dispatcher is the person they communicate with the most while working.
+Do you think you (the dispatcher) should treat them like family?
+Care about them in that way, so it’s easier for both parties?

 A: It depends on who they use it with.
 If it’s me, I don’t really care, but definitely not with the customers.

 Q: Do you have any advice for both dispatchers and truckers?